cameroncuster/caffe_assessment/README.md

 - pallets / werkzeug

 ## Conclusion ##
-I would include Caffe in my Senior Design Project because Caffe has strong supporting documentation, a well described test suite with human readable code, long-term community support and maintenence, and passes the "3 hurdles test."
-Caffe was developed with good software practices and meets the standard for professional software.
-The software is not **perfect**, but it is well maintained which is critical to a successful software development project.
-I would integrate Caffe into any professional project, and recommend Caffe to other developers.
-Caffe has successfully demonstrated the benefit of good software development practices.
+I would not include Caffe in my senior design project because the software has practically been discontinued.
+On the surface the software appears to have a strong community with supporting documentation and good software development standards, but realistically the software is not-well maintained, has no internal documentation, and is full of unreadable code.
+Using the software to integrate into a senior design project would be a poor design desicion and result in a lot of unecessary headache for the project as indicated by a few of the recent chats in the community channel.